ToolsForHumans/zag/doc/source/user/atoms.rst

 reverting a single atom, or reverting everything contained in the retries associated `scope`_).

-Currently derivatives of the :py:class:`retry <taskflow.retry.Retry>` base class must provide a :py:func:`~taskflow.retry.Retry.on_failure` method to determine how a failure should be handled.
-The current enumeration(s) that can be returned from the :py:func:`~taskflow.retry.Retry.on_failure` method are defined in an enumeration class described here:
+Currently derivatives of the :py:class:`retry <zag.retry.Retry>` base class must provide a :py:func:`~zag.retry.Retry.on_failure` method to determine how a failure should be handled.
+The current enumeration(s) that can be returned from the :py:func:`~zag.retry.Retry.on_failure` method are defined in an enumeration class described here:

-.. autoclass:: taskflow.retry.Decision
+.. autoclass:: zag.retry.Decision

-To aid in the reconciliation process the :py:class:`retry <taskflow.retry.Retry>` base class also mandates :py:func:`~taskflow.retry.Retry.execute` and :py:func:`~taskflow.retry.Retry.revert` methods (although subclasses are allowed to define these methods as no-ops) that can be used by a retry atom to interact with the runtime execution model (for example, to track the number of times it has been called which is useful for the :py:class:`~taskflow.retry.ForEach` retry subclass).
+To aid in the reconciliation process the :py:class:`retry <zag.retry.Retry>` base class also mandates :py:func:`~zag.retry.Retry.execute` and :py:func:`~zag.retry.Retry.revert` methods (although subclasses are allowed to define these methods as no-ops) that can be used by a retry atom to interact with the runtime execution model (for example, to track the number of times it has been called which is useful for the :py:class:`~zag.retry.ForEach` retry subclass).

 To avoid recreating common retry patterns the following provided retry subclasses are provided:

-* :py:class:`~taskflow.retry.AlwaysRevert`: Always reverts subflow.
+* :py:class:`~zag.retry.AlwaysRevert`: Always reverts subflow.
-* :py:class:`~taskflow.retry.AlwaysRevertAll`: Always reverts the whole flow.
+* :py:class:`~zag.retry.AlwaysRevertAll`: Always reverts the whole flow.
-* :py:class:`~taskflow.retry.Times`: Retries subflow given number of times.
+* :py:class:`~zag.retry.Times`: Retries subflow given number of times.
-* :py:class:`~taskflow.retry.ForEach`: Allows for providing different values to subflow atoms each time a failure occurs (making it possibly to resolve the failure by altering subflow atoms inputs).
+* :py:class:`~zag.retry.ForEach`: Allows for providing different values to subflow atoms each time a failure occurs (making it possibly to resolve the failure by altering subflow atoms inputs).
-* :py:class:`~taskflow.retry.ParameterizedForEach`: Same as
+* :py:class:`~zag.retry.ParameterizedForEach`: Same as
-  :py:class:`~taskflow.retry.ForEach` but extracts values from storage instead of the :py:class:`~taskflow.retry.ForEach` constructor.
+  :py:class:`~zag.retry.ForEach` but extracts values from storage instead of the :py:class:`~zag.retry.ForEach` constructor.

 .. _scope: http://en.wikipedia.org/wiki/Scope_%28computer_science%29